ese-msc/c-primer/_sources/part_one/01_running.md

 To compile a C++ file called `hello.cpp` into an exectuable called `hello`, then run it, use a command like

 ```
-g++-13 -o hello hello.cpp
+g++-14 -o hello hello.cpp
 ./hello
 ```

-Here `g++-13` is the name of your new GNU C++ compiler (version number 13), the `-o` option specifies the name of the output file (the default is `a.out`) and we must list the `.cpp` source file to compile into it.
+Here `g++-14` is the name of your new GNU C++ compiler (specifically, version number 14), the `-o` option specifies the name of the output file (the default is `a.out`) and we must list the `.cpp` source file to compile into it.
 The second line then runs our new executable file which we have just compiled.

 Remember, we only need to compile once, and then we can run the executable as many times as we like.
 If we make any changes to the source code, we must recompile before we can run the new version and see the results.